Your bride gives you the news: This Friday night I’m having a girl’s night out, so you’re on dad duty. Good luck! Great.

 3. Celebrate Mom coming home.

-Making memories with Dad while Mom is away can have the potential to dishonor Mom.
+Making memories with Dad while Mom is away can potentially dishonor Mom.

 Think about it: Mom finally gets a night out with the girls to unwind, comes home and finds half-eaten pizza rolls on the coffee table, couch cushions scattered on the floor and Nerf darts in every corner and cranny of the room – not to mention it’s midnight and the kids are still up watching Interview With a Vampire while Dad is asleep on the couch.
 So much for unwinding.

 Instead, teach your children how to honor Mom while she’s away.
 Try to clean the house better than before she left.
 Print out pictures of your fashion show (yes, even the one of you with your new hair-do) and have the kids put them in cards they make for Mom telling her how special she is.
 Have the kids pick some flowers on your night hike to give to Mom when she comes come.
 Just one simple gesture like that can let Mom know you missed her while she was out.

 If Mom comes home early before your festivities are over, prep the kids to greet her with hugs and kisses at the door.
 And if she’s up to it, bring her into the mix – invite her to watch the rest of the movie on the couch, fix her a s’more, or have her be the guest of honor at a special encore presentation of the talent show.

 Allowing your partner to relax and unwind at home after she’s gone out with friends makes you a hero to the kids, AND to her, too!